-This village of some 600 souls, which is part of the municipality of Merano, has been constructed on a talus.
+The 600-people village of Quarazze, part of the municipality of Merano, was built on a cone of rubble

 Image gallery: Quarazze

 Until 1923 Quarazze has been an independent municipality, after it has been merged into the city of Merano.
 Today Quarazze has got some 600 inhabitants and belongs to the parish of S. Pietro - Quarazze.
-Originally Quarazze has been characterised by meadows, and in the course of time also apples and wine have been cultivated.
+Originally Quarazze was characterised by meadows, later wine and especially apples were also cultivated.